Search element - Quick search bar

 K — Keep chin off the chest: Make sure your baby’s chin is up and away from their body.
 A baby should never be curled so that their chin is forced onto their chest.
 This can make it hard for them to breathe.

-S — Supported back: The baby’s back should be supported so their tummy and chest are against you.
+S — Supported back: Your baby’s back should be supported so their tummy and chest are against you.
 If you have to reach down, support your baby with your hand, bending your knees rather than bending over.

 Access the T.I.C.K.S rule for safe baby wearing (pdf)